SmartDataAnalytics/jena-sparql-api/README.md

     qef = new QueryExecutionFactoryCacheEx(qef, cacheFrontend);

-Add pagination with (for the sake of demonstration) 900 entries per page (we could have used 1000 as well)
+Add pagination with (for the sake of demonstration) 900 entries per page (we could have used 1000 as well).
+Note: Should the pagination abort, such as because you ran out of memory and need to adjust your settings, you can resume from cache!

     qef = new QueryExecutionFactoryPaginated(qef, 900);